Pylons/pyramid_debugtoolbar/docs/index.rst

 Before writing the panel, you should understand how pyramid_debugtoolbar interacts with your application in it's two phase process.

+pyramid_debugtoolbar wraps every request within a pyramid "tween" via `toolbar_tween_factory`.
+This tween allows the toolbar to record data during the original request (Phase 1) and 'injects' a link to the toolbar interface into the rendered Pyramid web pages.

 Phase 1 - The original request

 When pyramid_debugtoolbar is enabled, it starts tracking data on the original request.
-The involves calling the following panel methods in-band with the original request:
+This involves calling the following panel methods in-band with the original request:

     * __init__
+    * wrap_handler
+    * process_beforerender
     * process_response
-    * process_beforerender
-    * wrap_handler

 The `self.data` variable on a panel is generated within `__init__`, which occurs during the original request.
-The `request` variable in these methods refers to the orignal request.
+The `request` variable in these methods refers to the original request.

 Phase 2 - The debugtoolbar request

 When the "/_debug_toolbar/{request_id}" is accessed, the history of the original request_id and it's associated panels are accessed.
-Variables such as `data` that were generated during the orignal request are made available for display.
+Variables such as `data` that were generated during the original request are made available for display.

-The following panel methods are called with the debugtoolbar request :
+The following panel methods are called or accessed on the debugtoolbar request:

+    * has_content
     * render_content
-    * has_content
     * render_vars
     * title
+    * nav_title
+    * template
+    * has_content
+    * user_activate

 Writing the panel